Personal property tax is deductible if it is a state or local tax that is:

 A tax that meets the above requirements can be considered charged on personal property even if it is for the exercise of a privilege.
 For example, a yearly tax based on value qualifies as a personal property tax even if it is called a registration fee and is for the privilege of registering motor vehicles or using them on the highways.

-On the deductions and credits tab, select "itemized deductions", click on start at "taxes you paid".
+On the deductions summary tab, select "itemized deductions", click on start at "taxes you paid".